Prag8855/aab/content/docs/fragebogen-zur-steuerlichen-erfassung.md

 ## Download the old form

+This form is outdated.
+[Register your business online](/guides/fragebogen-zur-steuerlichen-erfassung) instead.

 {% include "_blocks/downloadDocuments.html"%}

-You should not fill this form.
-[Register your business online](/guides/fragebogen-zur-steuerlichen-erfassung) instead.